Unsupervised Anomaly Detection in Medical Images with a Memory-augmented Multi-level Cross-attentional Masked Autoencoder: Experiments and Results

 \subsubsection{Ablation Study}

-Tab.~\ref{tab:ablation} shows the contribution of each component of our proposed method on Covid-X testing set.
-The baseline MAE~\cite{he2021masked} achieves 79.9\% AUC.
+Tab.~\ref{tab:ablation} shows the contribution of each component of our proposed method on Covid-X and Hyper-Kvasir testing set.
+The baseline MAE~\cite{he2021masked} achieves 79.9\% and 91.5\% AUC on the two datasets, respectively.
 Our method obtains a significant performance gain by adding the memory-augmented self-attention operator to the transformer encoder (Mem-Enc).
-Adding the proposed multi-level cross-attention operator into the decoder (MC-Dec) further boosts the performance by about 5\% AUC.
+Adding the proposed multi-level cross-attention operator into the decoder (MC-Dec) further boosts the performance on both datasets.